 Create a Gauge Widget

 Click on the Add drop-down and select gauge widget from the list.
-The Configuration form for setting up the gauge will be displayed.
+The wizard for setting up the gauge opens.
 See these instructions for help filling out the title, description, dashboard and refresh frequency fields.

 Gauge Widget Display